shaye3/csv_analysis_agent/README.md

 ```

 **New CLI Commands:**
-- Type `viz` or `chart` for interactive visualization menu
 - Type `analytics` to see measures vs dimensions classification
-- Ask natural language questions like "Create a distribution chart for salary"
+- Ask natural language questions about your data

 #### Single Question